cyschneck/Hydra/README.md

 Order of Conspicuous Merit (1984)

-'Museum of the Faculty of Medicine of Paris (20,000 Leagues Under the Sea)
+Museum of the Faculty of Medicine of Paris (20,000 Leagues Under the Sea)

 ## Gender Name Classifier (DecisionTreeClassifier)